5 Things that Will Make You Want to Raise Pigs

 - Breed pigs and sell the weaned babies as feeder pigs.

-You can keep your kitchen scraps in a small filtered bin to keep the flies and the smell away until you have enough to take out.
+You can keep your kitchen scraps in a small filtered compost pail to keep the flies and the smell away until you have enough to take out.

 Our pigs were always so eager to see us when we would drive up each afternoon.
 They would run the fence line as we drove up and then they would nuzzle their heads on us when we entered the pen.
 This might have been because we had feed with us, but we will say that they just really loved us, k?

-Reason #5: They can help teach your kids responsibility and respect for animals.
+Reason #7: Pigs can teach kids responsibility and respect for animals.

 Books About Raising Pigs